-They look inside like most medical clinics, where doctors, nurses and technicians conduct exams, check vitals and draw blood.
+Inside, they look like most medical clinics where doctors, nurses and technicians conduct exams, check vitals and draw blood.
 But these two clinics have something more: wheels.

 That’s because they are fully equipped, custom-built mobile clinics that transport medical teams directly to worksites for employee health screenings and injury prevention services.

 Physician Sheri Belafsky is an occupational health specialist and director of the UC Davis medical surveillance program.

 “My responsibility is to learn the risks related to a specific job and then design a medical monitoring program tailored to those risks,” Belafsky said.